 R.app is a macOS application which provides a console.
-Its sources are a separate project1, and its binaries link to an R installation which it runs as a dynamic library libR.dylib.
+Its sources are a separate project, and its binaries link to an R installation which it runs as a dynamic library libR.dylib.
 The standard CRAN distribution of R for macOS bundles the GUI and R itself, but installing the GUI is optional and either component can be updated separately.

 R.app relies on libR.dylib being in a specific place, and hence on R havbeen built and installed as a Mac macOS 'framework'.
-Specifically, /Library/Frameworks/R.framework/R. This is link. a symbolic eventually frameworks contain multiple versions of R. It can resolves /Library/Frameworks/R.framework/Versions/Current/Resources/lib/libR.dylib, which is (in the CRAN distribution) a 'fat' binary containing multiple sub-architectures.
+Specifically, ing /Library/Frameworks/R.framework/R. This is link. it uses a symbolic as eventually frameworks contain multiple versions of R. It $\operatorname{can}$ resolves $\mathrm{to}$ /Library/Frameworks/R.framework/Versions/Current/Resources/lib/libR.dylib, which is (in the CRAN distribution) a 'fat' binary containing multiple sub-architectures.